emanoellucasml/URI/README.md

 # URI
-Snippets of code that I made by solving the Uri Online Judge problems.
+Here are the snippets of code that I made by solving the problems from URI Online Judge.
+Most of them are written in C language.